w3c/webtransport/explainer.md

 1. A generic transport interface that can be provided by any transport, but match closely with QUIC's capabilities.

-2. The transport interface can talk
+2. The transport interface can talk to
    [a QUIC based protocol](https://tools.ietf.org/html/draft-vvv-webtransport-quic).

-3. The transport interface can talk
+3. The transport interface can talk to
    [an HTTP/3 based protocol](https://tools.ietf.org/html/draft-vvv-webtransport-http3)
    that allows web developers to reuse HTTP/3 connections (sharing a congestion control context).